FAANG/dcc-sra-xml/README.md

 );
 ```

+##Dependencies

+Dependencies are listed in the cpanfile. `cpanm` should be able to install from this.
+From the checkout directory, run `cpanm --installdeps .`

 ##Contributing

 We would welcome contributions that extend the SRA objects covered by this library.
 Please organise code to support one xsd file in one directory, e.g.